vladigleba/vladigleba.github.io/posts/gospel/forgiveness.md

 Carrying feelings of guilt is not good for my health, but knowing I’ve been forgiven can bring both physical and mental healing.

-## But what if I’ve committed many sins?
+## But what if I’m guilty of many sins?

 > This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world *to save sinners; of whom I am chief*.
 {% ct '1 Timothy 1:15' %}